Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Deterministic dynamics under time reversal and three approaches to persistence

-The r.h.s.\ reminds of a {\it weighted Perron--Frobenuis operator}, where the weight takes two values $p$ and $q$; such operators are considered e.g.\ in the book by Baladi~\cite{Baladi}.
-However, the actual operator $P$ is defective because the range of the mapping $T_a$ is larger than its domain, which has a ``hole'' $I_a$.
-This hole vanishes when $a=\frac23$.
-In this case we can consider the standard Perron--Frobenius operator $P_{T_a}$ for $T_a$, given by $P_{T_a}f(x)=\sum_{y \in T_a^{-1}(x)} a f(y)$.
-This is the density of the measure with density $f$ transformed (pushed forward) by $T_a$.
-Then for $a=\frac23$ and $p=\frac12$ we have
+Assume that $a=\frac23$, and use the shorthand $T=T_{2/3}$.
+The mapping $T$ is defined on the whole of $[0, \frac{1}{1-a}]$.
+Equation \eqref{eq: weightedPF} now means that the killed transition operator $P$ is a {\it weighted transfer} (or the {\it Ruelle}) {\it operator} associated with $T$, where the weight takes two values $p$ and $q$.
+The weighted transfer operators are considered e.g.\ in the book by Baladi~\cite{Baladi}.
+The important particular case is the standard {\it transfer} (or the {\it Perron--Frobenius}) {\it operator} $P_T$, defined by $P_Tf(x)=\sum_{y \in T^{-1}(x)} f(y)/|T'(y)|$ for $x \in [0,3]$.
+If $f \ge 0 $, then $P_Tf$ is the density of the measure with density $f$ pushed forward by $T$.